 The Central Highlands Regional Partnership consults and engages with its community throughout the year.
-In 2019/20, this engagement will be through targeted deep dive meetings.

 Each of the nine Regional Partnerships hosted a virtual roundtable in May/June 2020 to hear directly from community and business leaders across regional Victoria.

 The insights and evidence from the roundtables are now assisting the government in better understanding the impacts of the coronavirus pandemic on local communities and paving the way for recovery through identifying the unique challenges and opportunities each region faces in driving social and economic recovery.

 Working in tandem with the Regional Partnerships, Victoria’s five regionally based Regional Development Australia (RDA) committees helped determine place-based solutions to local issues and align Victorian and national efforts across all three tiers of government.

 Read the outcomes of the Central Highlands roundtable session: Central Highlands Regional Roundtable 2020 Playback (PDF 1285.94 KB).

 In previous years, the annual Regional Assembly has provided a large forum and focus for such engagement.

 Read about the Central Highlands Regional Assemblies below.